 The workshops described in this paper, dubbed Ofek LaChaim, (Meaning in Hebrew: horizon for life) on behalf of the Israeli Ministry of Health in collaboration with the Ofek-Back to Life (https://en.ofekor.co.il/) non-profit organization active in legislation and public activity to prevent medical malpractice in the health system.
 The organization was established to support patients and families that were harmed by a medical error.

-The workshops were elective and were offered to all hospitals and HMOs in the country and were open to physicians, nurses, and social workers.
-Participation in the workshops was voluntarily.
-In each workshop, a patient who had been harmed by a medical error in another hospital was invited to give a testimonial and be a panelist in a panel discussion.
-A representative of the Ministry of Health was present in the workshops.
+The workshops were offered to all hospitals and HMOs in the country and were open to physicians, nurses, and social workers, and participation was voluntary.
+In each workshop, a patient who had been harmed by a medical error in another hospital was invited to give testimony and to participate as a panelist in a panel discussion.
+A representative of the Ministry of Health was present at the workshops.

 The workshops were designed in the form of a one-day meeting composed of three sessions.
 The same structure was maintained for all 15 workshops: (1) An opening section beginning with greetings from a representative of the host medical center followed by a 45–60 minute lecture delivered by the workshops facilitator (our second co-author, MB), a senior physician and former director of the Center for Clinical Quality and Safety of Hadassah-Hebrew University Medical Center, a large tertiary hospital with rich research experience in the field of medical errors and disclosure (Brezis et al., 2017; 2019).
 The lecture described the healing value of apology, transparency, and listening to restore truth with short clips sampled from TED talks on errors and vulnerability (Goldman, 2012; Schulz, 2011; Schweitzer, 2013); (2) A personal story shared by a patient or family member from Ofek Back to Life volunteers describing a personal experience of malpractice or medical error during medical treatment.
 The case presented did not occur in the hospital where the workshop was held and the presentation was made without any identifying details about the case itself; (3) A closing panel with collaboration of the facilitator (MB), the patient and/or family members from session 2 and senior management representatives of the hosting hospital (hospital’s manager or his/her deputy), risk manager, and legal consultant.
 The panel’s purpose was to discuss with the health providers their opinions and feelings about disclosure in their daily practice after attending the workshop.